benshimonz/V1/README.md

 Patterns have a tree structure (as opposed to graph structure).

-Here are some basic examples:
+Here are some basic patterns:

 _**Q1:** Any phone that Lior Kogan owns_